priyeshdiukar/app-starter-kit/README.md

 # app-starter-kit
-App Starter Kit is a boilerplate for web development.
-Tools for building a great experience across many devices and performance oriented.
+App Starter Kit is a boilerplate for web development based on ECMAScript 5th Edition.